StuartIanNaylor/zram-swap-config/README.md

 ### It is working?
-You can now check the mount folder in ram with (You will see lines with log2ram if working)
+You can now check the mount folder in ram with (You will see lines with Zram-swap-config if working)
 ```
 # zramctl
 …